 I also considered sleeping in Slovak Tatra huts which are less popular than Polish ones but a lot of hiking trails in Slovak mountains is closed until 15 June .

 So, the only available huts in Polish Tatras we were keen to sleep in were Hala Ornak and Polana Chochołowska hostels.
-I'll write about them in the next post.
+I write about them in this post .

 Here's a short schedule of our hiking route: